RAKWireless/wisblock-node-red/interface/rak16001/README.md

 Hit the **Deploy** button on the top right to deploy the flow.

-This is a simple flow  contains three nodes, where inject node trigger input every 5 seconds,  ads7830_i2c read 2 channels(A0 and A7) input with single end mode, and debug node print the read result.
+This is a simple flow  contains three nodes, where inject node trigger input every 5 seconds,  ads7830_i2c read 8 channels input with single end mode, and debug node print the read result.

 The result  is shown as below.